sonyavibe/journaling-prompts-app/README.md

 # journaling-prompts-app-pet-project
-a simple app that gets a random pin from my secret pinterest board using their API and gets you a prompt for daily journaling :)
+a simple app that gets a random philosophic quote from external API and gets you a prompt for daily journaling :)<br><br>

+![]